jarondl/pygtfs/README.md

 Basic usage
 -----------

-To include gtfs-sql functionality in your application, use `import gtfs`.
+To include pygtfs functionality in your application, use `import pygtfs`.

 If you have GTFS data either as a zip file or as a collection of files in a folder, you can load the data into an in-memory SQLite database and into a Schedule variable as follows (using [BART](http://www.bart.gov/) data as an example):